This post may include affiliate links. Thank you for your support.

 Traditionally, bisques are ultra-creamy, and they should be thick enough to lightly coat the back of a spoon.
 If you prefer your bisque to be thicker, there are several ways to thicken soups depending upon the consistency and thickness you are going for!
 Below are the most common techniques and tips for thickening soup.

-- Blend it: Traditionally, bisque recipes call for grinding seafood shells into a fine paste to thicken the soup.
-This easy seafood bisque purees the shrimp meat and the vegetables to create a silky-smooth, thick soup.
-Pureeing not only thickens the soup, but it also intensifies the flavors!
-You can use an immersion blender or transfer the soup in batches to a high-speed stand blender to puree the soup.
+- Blend it.
+Traditionally, bisque recipes call for grinding seafood shells into a fine paste to thicken the soup.
+This easy seafood bisque purees a portion of shrimp meat and the vegetables to create a silky-smooth, thick soup to thicken the texture and intensify the flavors.
+If you’re looking for a thicker consistency, puree all the seafood.

 - Flour (Roux): This shrimp shell soup uses a traditional roux (a combination of butter and flour) as a thickening and stabilizing agent.
-Once you add the flour to the bisque, make sure you cook it for 2 minutes to remove any raw flour taste!
+If you love a thicker bisque, use more flour, but make sure you cook it for 2 minutes to remove any raw flour taste.

-- Cream: Full-fat heavy cream adds plenty of richness and body to this bisque!
-Make sure you add the cream after the soup is fully cooked and pureed.
-Make sure you do not boil the bisque after adding the cream as boiling can cause the bisque to break and curdle.
+- Cream: Full-fat heavy cream adds plenty of richness and body to this bisque.
+Simple add a little more cream for a thicker soup.
+Just make sure you do not boil the bisque after adding the cream as boiling can cause the soup to break and curdle.

 - Rice: Long-grain white rice is another common ingredient used to add body to a bisque.
-If you prefer an extremely thick soup, you can add rice to this recipe!
-Add about ¼ cup of rice to the soup right after adding the stock.
-Let the soup simmer for 20 minutes, or until the rice is soft.
-Proceed with pureeing the bisque according to the recipe instructions.
+If you prefer an extremely thick soup, you can add about ¼ cup of rice to the soup right after adding the stock.
+Then, let the soup simmer for 20 minutes, or until the rice is soft.
+And proceed with pureeing the bisque according to the recipe instructions.

-- Cornstarch: If your bisque still isn’t thick enough, you can use a cornstarch slurry to add more body to the soup!
-Whisk a tablespoon of cornstarch together with 2 tablespoons of cold cream.
+- Cornstarch: If your bisque still isn’t thick enough, you can use a cornstarch slurry to add more body to the soup.
+Just whisk a tablespoon of cornstarch together with 2 tablespoons of cold cream.
 Whisk the slurry into the soup and bring everything to a gentle simmer.
 Simmer the bisque until it thickens to your desired consistency.
-Note: To activate a slurry, you must bring the soup to a simmer!!
+Note: To activate a slurry, you must bring the soup to a simmer.
 However, be careful, as you do not want to boil this cream-based soup!

 What toppings can I add to crab and shrimp bisque?